CharlyCst/miralis/readme.md

 The payload can be selected as an additional argument to `just run`.
 Valid payloads are either names of payloads under the `./payloads/` directory, or paths to external firmware images.

+The log level can be adjusted using a `config.toml` file.
+See `example.config.toml` for reference.